Faust13/fluentbit-nginx-agentparser/README.md

 This LUA-script helps you do same things, but with FluentBit!

 Supporting OS for parse:
-- Windows Vista
-- Windows 7
-- Windows 8
-- Windows 8.1
-- Windows 10
+- Windows family (starts from XP up to Win10.
+Olders Windows family OS will be marked as Legacy)
-- Mac OS X
+- Mac OS X family (starts from El Capitan up to Mojave.
+Olders OS X family OS will be marked as Legacy)
+- iOS (11 and 12)
+- Android (starts from KitKat 4.4 up to 9.0)
+- Linux (can define, is Ubuntu or not, lol)
 - Other (collect all other OS)

 Supporting browsers for parse: